jsenv/core/docs/installing-jsenv-package.md

 ![npm install authentification error screenshot](./npm-install-auth-error-screenshot.png)

-To fix it you need to configure npm authentification to the github registry by
+To fix it you need to configure npm authentification on github registry

+### Configure npm authentification on github registry

 1. Creating a token on your github profile with at leat `read:packages` scope.

 2. Save the token with the following command
    ```console
    npm config set //npm.pkg.github.com/:_authToken personal-access-token